Pollinator Gardens Are Blooming With Purpose

 Designed for Beauty and Purpose

-Initiatives like No Mow May allow early blooms to flourish, creating a critical food source for pollinators emerging in spring—one of the most important times for their survival.
-It’s a small shift that supports a much larger ecosystem, and one residents can see come to life in real time.
+The Commons has embraced ecological horticulture in ways that residents can see, experience and participate in every day.
+Initiatives like No Mow May allow early blooms to flourish, creating a critical food source for pollinators emerging in spring, one of the most important times for their survival.

 Rooted in Resident Passion